-This recipe takes elements of a tagine, and reimagines them to create a hearty, delicious plant-based stew.
+This recipe takes elements of a tagine, and uses them to create a hearty, delicious plant-based stew.
 While you can cut up a fresh lemon and substitute it for the lemon pickle, it won’t be the same.
 If you don’t already use lemon pickle on a regular basis, this recipe will inspire.
-It seems like there are so many ways to use them to bring more flavor to dishes—throw some in a pesto, bring a tapenade up a knotch, chop one finely and add to roasted vegetables, add to soups (what lentil soup wouldn’t love some lemon pickle??!).
+It seems like there are so many ways to use them to bring more flavor to dishes—throw some in a pesto, bring a tapenade up a notch, chop one finely and add to roasted vegetables, add to soups (what lentil soup wouldn’t love some lemon pickle?).

 Moroccan Chickpea Stew

 3 large garlic cloves, coarsely chopped

 2 tsp ras el hanout seasoning (see note above)

 2 cups baby carrots, sliced in half lengthwise

 1 28 ounce can of diced tomatoes